murphsp1/ppi-css.com/docs/production_readme.markdown

+## Introduction ##

+## 0. Initial Configuration ##

+I have noticed a great deal of tutorial blogs don't offer much in the way of detailed environment specifications used for the tutorial and do no want to go down the same path.

-astatic IP = 162.222.181.45
+static IP = 162.222.181.45
-## Overall Structure on the remote server ##

-/var/www/ppi-css.com
-/var/www/ppi-css.com/htdocs/static
-/var/www/ppi-css.com/htdocs/media
-/var/www/ppi-css.com/django
-var/www/ppi-css.com/logs

-The application gets cloned into /var/www/ppi-css.com/django

-so what goes in htdocs?
- Benjamin:  and apache should only serve from /var/www/ppi-css.com/htdocs static files javascript, css, images usuually you have a static and a media folder in that directory you run the command ./manage.py collectstatic to move teh static files from your app to the hosted directory that's what the aliases for /static and /media are for in the apache configuration

- sudo cp ppi-css.conf /etc/apache2/sites-available/ppi-css.com

-    sudo a2ensite ppi-css.com

-Enabling site ppi-css.com.
-To activate the new configuration, you need to run: service apache2 reload

-    sudo service apache2 reload

-Then I added the following line:

-ServerName localhost

-to the /etc/apache2/apache.conf file

-sudo apt-get install apache2-prefork-dev sudo apt-get install make

-## Update the Instance ##
+## 1. Update the Instance and Install Tools ##
+After the instance boots, we must ssh in to the instance for the first time via:

+Next, we need to update the default packages install on the virtual instance:

     sudo apt-get update
     sudo apt-get upgrade

+and install some basic needed development tools:

+    sudo apt-get install make
+    sudo apt-get install wget
     sudo apt-get install git

+and install some basic Python-related tools:

-sudo apt-get install python-setuptools sudo easy_install pip sudo pip install virtualenv
+    sudo apt-get install python-setuptools
+    sudo easy_install pip
+    sudo pip install virtualenv

-## Install Numpy and Scipy (SciPy requires Fortran compiler) ##
+## 2. Install Numpy and Scipy (SciPy requires Fortran compiler) ##

+To install SciPy, Python's general purpose scientific computing library from which we need a single function, we need the Fortran compiler

     sudo apt-get install gfortran

+and then we need Numpy and Scipy and everything else

     sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

+Finally, we need to add ProDy, a protein dynamics and sequence analysis package for Python.

     sudo pip install prody